Sage-People/GetEmbedToken/README.md

 # GetEmbedToken
 Ever wonder how to securely embed a Power BI report into your application when you can't use one of the native Power BI Embeded server side SDKs?
 Well look no further, GetEmbedToken is an C# Azure Function that assists in retrieving a Power BI Embed token so you can use it elsewhere in your application flow.

+**Please note this codebase is for illustrative purposes only and should not be deployed to production environment.**

 ## Components
 This project is made up of three components.